kottans/mock-repo/README.md

 ## Test
 That my test

 ## Hello everyone!

+My name is Vadim and I'm glad to study here.
+I hope i'll learn a lot of new features due this course.

+There is link to my [acc](https://github.com/vadiimvooo)

+## Hello everyone!
 My name's Daria and I'm excited to learn new things from the course.
 Wish we all complete this challenge :)